AnthonyWalz/CMS/README.md

 - Each product variation can contain multiple products (`product_variation_id` in `products`).
 - Each user can have one shopping cart (`user_id` in `carts`).
 - Each user can place multiple orders (`user_id` in `orders`).

-## Setup Instructions

-1. Create the database schema by running the SQL scripts.
-2. Ensure that foreign keys are properly enforced and referential integrity is maintained.
-3. You can extend this schema by adding additional features like payments, shipping, or user roles.